 For records with delimited fields, a column-based editor is provided instead, as sliders are unnecessary.
 A HEX view option facilitates the definition of binary data.

-Migrating existing data descriptions to CoSort SortCL data definition file (.DDF) repositories is now automatic, too.
-The Metadata Conversion wizard in the IRI Workbench parses CSV, CLF, LDIF, and XML and other delimited files and creates DDF files with the corresponding /FIELD statements.
+Migrating existing data descriptions to DDF repositories is now automatic, too.
+The Metadata Conversion wizard in IRI Workbench parses CSV, CLF, LDIF, and XML and other delimited files and creates DDF files with the corresponding /FIELD statements.
 The same wizard can also convert third-party metadata repositories like COBOL copybooks and SQL Loader Control Files into SortCL DDF.

 There is also a wizard to convert and import third-party sort specifications (e.g., JCL sort parm for z/OS MVS or VSE) into SortCL job scripts, as well as an SDK documenting how to feed or read SortCL DDF and command metadata from Java applications.